EvanGyori/PathfindingFinal/README.md

+A final project for school that I did not find out until later that my approach was flawed and it instead will sometimes find the longest path.
+I hope to remake the project sometime in the futures.
+Original README:

 # A* Pathfinding Algorithm Final Project
 The program takes in a file representing a maze to be solved and shows the shortest path between two points and knows when a maze cannot be solved.
 The program uses the A* algorithm and made use of lists, sets, maps, recursion, and stacks.